XingxiangLi/Feature-Screening-with-CRU/README.md

 paper (i.e. Figures 1-2 and Tables 2-7).
 Note that Table 1 in the paper is purely descriptive and is not a result of any numerical experiment.

-There are six items in the main folder, including two files and four subfolders.
-The Two files
+There are six items in the main folder, including one file and four subfolders.
+The one file
-are: "proj_file.Rproj" and "readme.txt".
+is: "proj_file.Rproj".
 The four subfolders are: "scripts", "data", "figures" and "tables".

 Details of each item are described below.

   - "proj_file.Rproj": a project file for opening the project with Rstudio.

-  - "readme.txt": documentation on workflow and related information about the replication code.

   - subfolder "scripts" contains the following files:
       - "CRU_function.R": a helper R file containing functions needed to run the replication code;